jentaruno/cpsc436c-projects/overview.md

 ## 4. Baseline → Model Plan
 - Baseline model: Always predict the global average from HowLongToBeat.com.
 If the model doesn’t predict it better than the global averages, then it’s not good enough.
-- Collaborative filtering; good to use this model because gameplay data is usually sparse, and games are very unique.
+- Collaborative filtering with matrix factorization; good to use this model because
+  - Gameplay data is usually sparse
+  - Games are very unique.
 They’re difficult to categorise into classes or parameters that predict completion time.
-Collaborative filtering allows us to look at players who played the same games and make a prediction by comparing their play time data to our player’s data, and filling in the blanks.
+  - Collaborative filtering allows us to look at players who played the same games and make a prediction by comparing their play time data to our player’s data, and filling in the blanks.
+  - Scales well to large datasets.

 ## 5. Metrics, SLA, and Cost
 **Metrics: MAE (Mean Absolute Error)**